White-winged dove: Distribution and habitat

 Before the advent of widespread agriculture, they may not have been widely present in what is now the United States, as evidenced by a lack of fossil remains and absence from the journals of early European explorers.
 Their presence in California is likely recent, as a result of the manmade filling of the Salton Sea at the turn of the 20th century.
 The historical range of the dove closely mirrors that of the saguaro cactus, on which it relies heavily for nectar and fruit where it is found.
-Modern agriculture has greatly expanded their range by providing a reliable source of forage.
+Modern agriculture has greatly expanded its range by providing a reliable source of forage.
 The urban heat island effect may also enable them to live further north than they otherwise could.

 White-winged doves typically migrate into Arizona beginning in March.
 In California, birds arrive in April and depart by August.
-Texas migrations run from April through June, peaking in May, and departures run September to October.
+Texas migrations run from April through June, peaking in May, and departures run from September to October.
 Migratory groups may include as many as 4,000 individuals, though typically less than 50.
 A combination of weather, food availability, and hunting pressure can affect the timing of migration.
 As populations expand in Texas they are becoming less migratory; about 1/3 of birds now overwinter in Texas.
 Migrations are tracked via traditional banding methods, but the isotope composition of hydrogen and carbon in the feathers can also be used.
 A 2015 study showed that by tracking the amount of various isotopes, researchers could accurately identify a white-winged dove's migration origin.
 They could also identify if it had been eating from saguaros because of the unique carbon signature that cactus photosynthesis produces.